Runaway Love (EP): Commercial reception

-Runaway Love debuted at number 57 on the US Billboard 200 and number 17 on the Top R&B/Hip-Hop Albums chart in the week of July 5, 1997, with first-week sales of 17,500 copies.
+Runaway Love debuted at number 57 on the US Billboard 200 and number 17 on the Top R&B/Hip-Hop Albums chart in the week of July 5, 1993, with first-week sales of 17,500 copies.
 It eventually peaked at number 49 on the Billboard 200 and 16 on the Top R&B/Hip-Hop Albums chart.
 The self-titled lead single from Runaway Love quickly became a hit on US Pop and R&B: Also included is the hit collaboration with Salt-N-Pepa, titled "Whatta Man", a top five hit on Billboard's Hot 100 and Top R&B Songs.
 The EP also features new remixes of "What Is Love", "Desire", and "Hip Hop Lover" from the Funky Divas album.

 Track listing

-All songs written and produced by Denzil Foster and Thomas Elroy, except noted otherwise.
+All songs written and produced by Denzil Foster and Thomas McElroy, except noted otherwise.

 Credits and personnel

 Credits adapted from the liner notes of Runaway Love.